Submitted by Yasmine Kenney

 Qadence says the biggest challenge was learning the structure and flow of this event.
 Most clubs are used to people bringing in a DJ for dancing and drinks, but this event is about creating an experience for the community that is consistent.
 The venue must fit the amount of people Poetic Soul is trying to reach out to, so venues are important.

-To date, Poetic Soul is now at a larger venue located on Central Avenue averaging 165 guests a night.
+To date, Poetic Soul is now at a larger venue located at 710 N. Central Avenue in Phoenix averaging 165 guests a night.
 The event starts out with a live band that is a permanent part of the show, they play throughout the night and adapt to performers requests.
 Qadence chooses a new feature artist every week that is given a 30-minute set.
 In addition, there are 25 performers a show that either sing, rap, or read poetry.
 Artists sign up at the door on a first-come, first-serve basis and are given enough time to share one piece.

 At Club DwnTwn the space allows for seating throughout the venue as well as use of the bar.
 Performers are mixed in the crowd watching the talent with everyone else.
 Attendee Alexis Escobar said, “I started coming here because my friend performs, I love the vibe!
 There are always new people here.”